 IF-value of the journal, in which the article has been published, is one criterion for evaluating the scientific production.
 The Faculty expects the applicant to mark every publication with a reference of newest possible IF-value of the journal in question.

 - An informal evaluation of 1 – 2 pages concerning the scientific production and essential guidelines of the future research, including acting as a tutor.
 It is possible to mention foreign post-graduate education, participation in international scientific conferences, conference presentations and grants, if not included in the CV.
 It is also possible to analyze how many times the applicant’s articles have been cited in literature.

-- In the teaching portfolio the applicant should enclose a report concerning his/her teaching merits and a teaching development plan.
+- In the teaching portfolio or a corresponding document the applicant should enclose a report concerning his/her teaching merits (incl. possible pedagogic education) and a teaching development plan.

-When the Faculty has received the reviewers’ statements about the applicant’s scientific merits and the Education Committee’s statement about the applicant’s teaching skills, the Faculty Board will decide whether to take the matter forward to the Rector of the University.
+When the Faculty has received the reviewers’ statements about the applicant’s scientific merits, the Dean will ask the Education Committee to organize the demonstration lecture, and to give a statement about the applicant’s teaching skills.
+After this the Dean will decide whether to take the matter forward to the Vice Rector for Research of the University.